-ECOJOHN® is a leading provider of sewage waste combustion systems, incinerating toilets, and turn-key solutions for the military, disaster and relief efforts, refugee camps, oil and gas industries, and other remote or mobile commercial and residential applications.
+ECOJOHNŽ is the exclusive manufacturer and a leading provider of our highly efficient and green sewage waste combustion systems and incinerating toilets.
+We also provide turn-key solutions for the military, disaster and relief efforts, refugee camps, oil and gas industries, and other remote or mobile commercial and residential applications.

 Due to our flexible design of our products along with our strong engineering capabilities we can accommodate the toughest types of climates and environment and provide a safe and green waste management solution.

-The ECOJOHN® products line consist of waterless toilet systems with incinerating features, as well as waste combustion systems that incinerate black water and eliminates expensive and unpleasant septic pump-out processes.
+The ECOJOHNŽ products line consist of waterless toilet systems with incinerating features, as well as waste combustion systems that incinerate black water and eliminates expensive and unpleasant septic pump-out processes.

 Please, browse our website and learn more about our unique waste combustion systems.